What to do if…

 Important note

-This is general information, not legal advice.
-Immigration rules vary widely and scams are common.
-Always confirm through official government channels and follow written instructions from the relevant authority.
+This is general information, not legal, medical, financial, therapeutic, immigration, or other professional advice.
+Immigration rules and local procedures vary widely, so confirm through official government channels and follow written instructions from the relevant authority.

 Additional Resources